oliverproud/PyTorch-Sentiment-Analysis-deployed-with-Flask/README.md

 If you want to check out my deployed version you can head to [sentiment.oliverproud.com](http://sentiment.oliverproud.com).
 Note: the server will take around 30 seconds to wake up.

-If you have any questions, feedback or problems of any kind, get in touch by messaging me on [Twitter](https://twitter.com/oliverwproud) or submitting an issue.
+If you have any questions, feedback or problems of any kind, get in touch by messaging me on [Twitter - @oliverwproud](https://twitter.com/oliverwproud) or submitting an issue.

 ### References